 The Moon represents our emotions.
-In traditional astrology it also represents the mother and the nurturing instinct.
-The Moon also represents habits.
+In traditional astrology, the Moon represents the mother and the nurturing instincts and it also represents habits.
 When examining our roles on earth, we see the Sun represents Spirit, and the Moon represents Matter.

 When we examine what keeps us returning to earth life over and over again, the Moon is an important starting point.
 In the same way, when we look at the Hermetic creation story the first boundary we must pass through to return to God is the boundary represented by the Moon.
 If we don’t pass the “test” of the Moon, we return to earth for another experience with earth-life.